theleveragedguess/algorist/Part_1_Practical_Algorithm_Design/chapter_1/README.md

 We seek algorithms that are _correct_ and _efficient_, while being _easy to implement_.

 ## Proof of Correctness
-__The Salesman problem__ or why there is a fundamental difference between _algorithms_, which always produce a correct results, and _heuristics_,which may usually do a good job but without providing any guarantee.
+__The Salesman problem__ or why there is a fundamental difference between _algorithms_, which always produce a correct results, and _heuristics_, which may usually do a good job but without providing any guarantee.

 Reasonable-looking algorithms can easily be incorrect.
 Algorithm correctness is a property that must be carefully demonstrated.